Last Updated on 28 January, 2022

 Location: 357 Joo Chiat Road, side of Astons Specialities, wall at public carpark entrance

 Right at the entrance of the public carpark, is a mural by Didier Jaba Mathieu aka Jaba, the guy responsible for the iconic Aztec murals in Kampong Gelam.
-This piece was for Artwalk Little India’s 2022 edition which also included Joo Chiat for some odd reason.
-Jalan Jalan (Malay for Walk Walk) shows a sassy cat gang taking a stroll and no prisoners while they are at it.
+This piece was for Artwalk 2022 edition called Jalan Jalan (Malay for Walk Walk) shows a sassy cat gang taking a stroll and no prisoners while they are at it.
 The funky colours were inspired by Peranakan style ceramics.

 Location: 341 Joo Chiat Road, Scanteak showroom, wall at public carpark entrance